pyomeca/biorbd/doc/paper/paper.md

 Therefore, the algorithmic differentiation library `CasADi` was added as an alternative linear algebra backend.
 This allows to have for free the derivative of almost all the function of `RBDL`.
 This is particularly useful when using `biorbd` in an optimization.
-Speaking of which, the reader is welcome to have a look at the optimal control module `BiorbdOptim`.
+Speaking of which, the reader is welcomed to have a look at the optimal control module `BiorbdOptim` (CITE).

-The linear algebra backend of `RBDL` was extended to
+# What does it do

 # Acknowledgements
-A huge thanks to Ariane Dang for its patience and contibution over testing implementation!
+A huge thanks to Ariane Dang for her patience and contribution on writting the tests for the library!

 # References